 There are layouts that have bunk beds if you need space to sleep a family.
 Occasional guests can sleep on the couch or other seating area that converts to a bed.

 The cab over section, a type C motorhome characteristic design, is sometimes available as a bedroom, unless that particular space is being used as an entertainment center.

 To save space, you may find a couch that doubles as a bed on short Class C RVs.

 A Mercedes Class C motorhome will often have more of an upscale interior, yet be smaller in overall size.

-These RVs are fully self-contained with holding tanks for fresh water as well as wastewater (gray and black RV septic tanks).
+These RVs are fully self-contained with holding tanks for fresh water as well as motorhome holding tanks for wastewater.

 Stand-Out Features Of Class C Motorhomes

 The distinctive feature of a Class C RV is the cabover section of the living area.
 This is the part that 'juts' out over the driving cab.